“Anger is one letter short of danger! ”

 “He who angers you, conquers you.”

 Anger is a form of reaction or response enabling people to deal with threats.
-Indeed, anger may be necessary for survival and through a triggered ‘fight-or-flight’ response this could be expresses either passively or aggressively.
-Passive ‘flight’ response is repression and denial of anger for safety purposes, while ‘fight’ response is associated with aggressive behaviour and the use of verbal or physical power of anger to abuse and hurt others.
+Indeed, anger may be necessary for survival and through a triggered ‘fight-or-flight’ response this could be expressed either passively or aggressively.
+Passive ‘flight’ response is repression and denial of anger for safety purposes.
+While ‘fight’ response is associated with aggressive behaviour, and the use of verbal or physical power of anger to abuse and hurt others.

 Physical side effects of Anger: